-While technology is great, there are times when it doesn't work the way we expect, or it's slower than we need it to be.
-When that happens, we recommend a simple backup plan with items you already have in order to keep kids safe while getting parents through the line quickly.
+While technology is great, there are times when it doesn't work the way you expect, or it's slower than you need it to be.
+When that happens, use this backup plan with items you already have in order to keep kids safe while getting parents through the line quickly.

-Either grab a roll of labels or push the button on your printer to populate a label then write the name of the child on that label.
+Either grab a roll of labels or push the button on your printer to populate a label, and then write the name of the child on that label.

 In order to keep children safe, create a security label for the parent to use to pick up their child.

 Make sure the security number matches the number on the child's label.

 Create a class list in a table.
 The numbers on the side become the child's security number.

 Keep a printed copy of your class lists in case computers are down.

 If you have to use this method for multiple weeks, use a different color marker on the labels to make sure parents don't reuse security labels since there are no dates on them.

 If you like this idea but don't want to have to write on lots of labels, download our Backup Plan, complete with labels to print and class lists you can fill in.

 The labels used in the Backup Plan are Avery 5395: 2 1/3" x 3 3/8".